What are waves?

 Generally, the more widely spaced and the cleaner waves

-are when they roll up on the shore, the further they have travelled.
+are when they roll up on the shore, the further they have traveled.

 Waves like this are known as swell (or groundswell) and